 What to Bring for Your Hospital Stay

-Whether you’re with us for an emergency or a planned visit such as surgery, it’s our priority to help you keep your personal belongings secure.
-We recommend that you leave as many of your valuables at home as possible, or ask a family member or friend to take them home for you.
+Whether you’re with us for an emergency or a planned visit such as surgery, helping you keep your personal belongings secure is our priority.
+If possible, we recommend that you leave your valuables at home or ask a family member or friend to take them home for you.

 What to Bring to the Hospital

-When packing your bag, only bring the necessities.
-This includes:
+When packing your bag, only bring the necessities:

 - government-issued photo ID